 "When our team first looked at the photos [of the saola] we couldn't believe our eyes.
 Saola are the holy grail for Southeast Asian conservationists so there was a lot of excitement," says Van Ngoc Thinh.
 "This is a breath-taking discovery and renews hope for the recovery of the species."

 A female saola that was brought into a Laos village in 1996, nicknamed Martha.
-She died within a few days.
+She died after 18 days in captivity.
 Photo by: © William Robichaud.

 Martha again.
 Photo by: © William Robichaud.

 Close-up of WWF camera trap photo of saola taken in September.
 Photo by: WWF.